Share via E-Mail

 Dedicated file-hosting services

 These would each typically have their own URL scheme, so you'd need to consult their help pages or support staff to get more information about how their URLs work.
-In order to work with our service, they must be able to provide a static URL, which does not ever change, to access each file directly, without requiring the downloader to go through a "download page" nor even use an actual Web browser program (since it will be our back-end download scripts accessing your remote file, not the buyer's browser directly).
+In order to work with our service, they must be able to provide a public and static URL which does not ever change, to access the file directly without requiring the downloader to go through a "download page" nor even use an actual Web browser program (since it will be our back-end download scripts accessing your remote file, not the buyer's browser directly).
+Note that "public" does not mean your file would be listed or exposed anywhere for the general public to discover; it just means the file can be accessed by anyone who already knows the exact URL of that file, similar to having an unlisted phone number, and we do not reveal your remote file URLs to anybody.